CDRT/mk_docs/docs/guides/dm/index.md

 | Lenovo USB-C Dock | [40B5](https://pcsupport.lenovo.com/accessories/acc500276) |

 !!! note "Last Updated"
-    This documentation reflects Dock Manager support as of 2024.
+    This documentation reflects Dock Manager support as of 2026 (Dock Manager 1.6.5.3).
 For new dock models or updates, check the Lenovo Support page.